tomomano/learn-aws-by-coding/book/README.md

-The source of the main text, written with [asciidoctor](https://asciidoctor.org/).
+The source of the main text is here, written with [asciidoctor](https://asciidoctor.org/).

+If you want to build the document from the source, follow these steps.

 ## Install